mfrachet/acodingdance/content/blog/tagged-template-litterals/index.md

 This syntax is not something that we use to see in other languages.
 Is this a function?
 A function call?
 What does it mean to concatenate such a string just after that `styled.div`?

-On this snippet, the `styled.div` information is a tagged template literal that provides **a specific behavior** to the following string.
-The string only act as a declarative representation and customization of a `styled.div`.
-We can see this as an argument to the `styled.div` "thing".
+On this snippet, the `styled.div` information is a tag for template literal that provides **a specific behavior** to the following string.
+The string only acts as a declarative representation and customization of a `styled.div`.

 ## Creating a tagged template literal